Enormaxxos/SATSolver/README.md

 This solution depends on two external libraries
 - `tk` - to visualize results.
-- `python-sat` - to import glucose solver
+- `python-sat` - to import Glucose4 solver.

-I recommend creating virtual environment and installing these libraries in the venv.
+I recommend creating Python virtual environment and installing these libraries in this venv.

 ## Input format